-Here’s a trivia let’s see if you can solve.
+Here’s a trivia – let’s see if you can solve it.
 What do Hollywood blockbusters like Shrek, Gravity, Avatar, Maleficent, How to Train Your Dragon, and Interstellar have in common?
 If you haven’t cracked it yet, let us not keep you in suspense anymore.
 All these movies and many more have visual effects artists and animators from India.

-Yes, Indian animators are in huge demand in Hollywood.
+Yes, Indian VFX artists and animators are in huge demand in Hollywood.

 More and more Hollywood studios are turning to the vast pool of young specialists in India to work on the visual effects of their movies.
 The gravity-defying, awe-inspiring sequences that seem to explode on screen are actually created halfway across the world in a studio in Mumbai, Bengaluru, Hyderabad, or Chennai.